 At one point, Cardenas and his brother-in-law, Brent, visited the site for the future temple of The Church of Jesus Christ of Latter-day Saints in Arequipa.
 “That was really neat because my dad served his mission in Arequipa,” said Cardenas.
 “My dad helped build the missionary work here.”

 Cardenas’ father was not the only one to have served a mission for the Church in Arequipa.
-Ken Plumber—a key member of the BYU team—also served in the mission and was able to reunite with the generous sister who assisted the missionaries on preparation days.
+Ken Plummer—a key member of the BYU team—also served in the mission and was able to reunite with the generous sister who assisted the missionaries on preparation days.
 That woman happens to be Cardenas’ grandmother.

 It seemed that the connections to Cardenas’ family never ended as the past and present came to an incredible convergence on the trip.